HSBC considers quitting Iraq by selling Dar Es Salaam bank stake

 Iraq's security and political problems have put many global lenders off operating in the country, despite the agreed potential of its emerging banking system.

-However, Standard Chartered (STAN.L) has said it hopes to open branches in the country this year and Citigroup Inc (C.N) said on Monday it would open a representative office in Baghdad.
+However, Standard Chartered has said it hopes to open branches in the country this year and Citigroup Inc said on Monday it would open a representative office in Baghdad.

-Some Middle Eastern lenders have operations in Iraq, including Abu Dhabi Islamic Bank ADIB.AD and Qatar National Bank QNBK.QA.
-Lebanon's Bank Audi (AUDI.BY) said it would launch in Iraq in 2013.
+Some Middle Eastern lenders have operations in Iraq, including Abu Dhabi Islamic Bank and Qatar National Bank.
+Lebanon's Bank Audi said it would launch in Iraq in 2013.

 DES, which focuses on corporate and consumer banking and has 14 branches in Iraq, has had a partnership with HSBC since October 2005.

-Speculation that HSBC might pull out of Iraq had been fed by the absence of its name on a $1.35 billion (873.84 million pounds) initial share sale of telecom firm Asiacell TASC.ISX in January, a deal in which it had been due to be a bookrunner.
+Speculation that HSBC might pull out of Iraq had been fed by the absence of its name on a $1.35 billion initial share sale of telecom firm Asiacell in January, a deal in which it had been due to be a bookrunner.

-(Reporting by Brenton Cordeiro in Bangalore; Writing by David French in Dubai; Editing by Ruth Pitchford)
+* To retain more profit to weather uncertain markets (Adds executive comments)

+* Shell Canada President says oil sands assets are no longer a strategic fit for Shell